 July 19, 1943 - August 05, 1974

-Special Agent Mann had joined the Miami Regional Office of the Bureau of Narcotics and Dangerous Drugs in April 1971.
+Special Agent Mann joined the Miami Regional Office of the Bureau of Narcotics and Dangerous Drugs in April 1971.
 Prior to that, Special Agent Mann earned a bachelor's degree in police science at Florida State University.
-He also completed a student internship as a Criminal Investigator for the Bureau of Alcohol, Tobacco, and Firearms.
+He also completed a student internship as a criminal investigator for the Bureau of Alcohol, Tobacco, and Firearms.
 He then served with the U.S. Navy as a submarine quartermaster and submarine school instructor.

-While working for DEA and its predecessor agency, Special Agent Mann worked overseas in Ankara, Turkey and was responsible for coordinating and assisting long-term international investigations with DEA offices in the United States and with counterparts overseas.
+While working for BNDD and DEA, Special Agent Mann worked overseas in Ankara, Turkey.
+He was responsible for coordinating and assisting long-term international investigations with DEA offices in the United States and with counterparts overseas.

-In May 1974 Special Agent Mann was reassigned to duty at the Miami Regional Office and reported there on the day the building collapsed.
-After the collapse, investigators concluded that the use of substandard building materials was the cause of this tragedy.
+In May 1974, Special Agent Mann was reassigned to duty at the Miami Regional Office and reported there on the day the building collapsed.